Topics on this page

 Windows

-- Open a command prompt (cmd.exe) as Administrator.
+1. Open the command prompt (cmd.exe) as an Administrator.

 cd C:\Program Files\Trend Micro\Deep Security Agent\